ThePeeps191/scorpius/README.md

-# coma-berenices-myth
+# scorpius

 A school project on a constellation.
-It's about the constellation `Coma Berenices`, the myths around it, and how it looks like in the night sky.
+It's about the constellation `Scorpius`, the myths around it, and how it looks like in the night sky.